NETWAYS/foreman-training/configmanagement/03_puppet.md

 Puppet is written in ruby and provided as a true Open Source version and as an Enterprise version with additional features and packages.

-Independently of the version it runs on Linux, Unix and Windows.
+Independent of the version it runs on Linux, Unix and Windows.
 It can also configure some network devices.
 For configuration it uses its own declarative language called Puppet DSL (Domain Specific Language) you can see above (example).
 The desired state is described in so called manifests which are stored on one or multiple central servers.
 To connect the different configuration items with the node to be configured these central servers can use an ENC (External Node Classifier).
 The agent runs on the nodes and collects system information using a tool named facter before contacting the central server.
-The server compiles then a catalog based on the facts provided by the agent and the manifests.
+The server then compiles a catalog based on the facts provided by the agent and the manifests.
 This catalog is then realized by the agent using an abstraction layer and also sends a report to the server.
 The server uses different handlers to send the report to other tools.